open-sauced/pizza-verse/README.md

 Follow these steps to resolve the merge conflicts in this repository:

 1. Click the "Accept Both Change" option on the top of your workspace in VSCode.
+If you haven't enabled this feature, check out [this article by Lee Stanton](https://www.alphr.com/vs-code-open-merge-editor/) to help you.
 2. Fix anything necessary, such as duplicate sentences, etc. **Tips**: If you're confused, look at the markdown file in this repository to compare the current state of the content with your local file when fixing.
 3. Move your item to the end of the list.
 4. Add and commit your changes.